jmmcd/GPDistance/README.md

   Lee Spector (see http://push.i3ci.hampshire.edu/2011/06/07/overlap/).

 * Operator distances work by studying the transition probabilities between pairs of nodes via particular operators.
-In this way we can calculate the *expected length of a random walk* (ELRW), the *highest-probability path* (HPP), and the *shortest path length* (SPL).
-The ELRW is calculated with the help of ergodic.py, Copyright (C) 2012 Sergio J. Rey of PySAL (see http://code.google.com/p/pysal/), derived from the treatment in Kemeny, John, G. and J. Laurie Snell (1976) Finite Markov Chains.
+We start with the *transition probability* (TP) between each pair of nodes.
+We can calculate the *mean first passage time* (MFPT), the *shortest path* (SP), and the *minimum number of steps* (STEPS).
+The MFPT is calculated with the help of ergodic.py, Copyright (C) 2012 Sergio
+  J. Rey of PySAL (see http://code.google.com/p/pysal/), derived from the treatment in Kemeny, John, G. and J. Laurie Snell (1976) Finite Markov Chains.
 Springer-Verlag, Berlin.

 Build